ClearRx

 Who I Am

-I'm Jay, a licensed pharmacist with over a decade of clinical experience in retail, hospital, and research settings.
-I specialize in pharmacokinetics and drug-drug interactions — specifically how the CYP450 enzyme system affects medication safety.
+I'm Jay, a licensed pharmacist whose work is in industrial pharmacy and drug-delivery (DDS) research.
+I focus on pharmacokinetics and drug-drug interactions — specifically how the CYP450 enzyme system affects medication safety.

-I review medication profiles daily.
-The most common question I get: "Is it safe to take these together?"
+The question patients most often ask is simple: "Is it safe to take these together?"
 Existing tools either overwhelm patients with clinical jargon or bury the answer under three ad units and a pop-up.

 Why I Built ClearRx

 ClearRx is my answer to that problem.
 It's a tool I would actually hand to a patient.
 Clean, fast, private.
 No account.
 No data sent anywhere.
-Results in plain English, reviewed by a pharmacist — not generated by an algorithm with no accountability.
+Results compiled from FDA labels, drug-class interaction rules, and clinical literature, with plain-English pharmacist notes on key drug pairs — not buried in label copy with no accountability.

 How ClearRx Works

 ClearRx checks your medications against a curated database of clinically significant drug interactions.
-Unlike clinical tools designed for pharmacists, every result includes a plain-English explanation of why the interaction matters, what could happen, and when to talk to your healthcare provider.
+Unlike clinical tools designed for pharmacists, every result includes a plain-English summary of the interaction mechanism and its severity, and key pairs add a pharmacist-written note explaining why it matters and when to talk to your healthcare provider.

 The Interaction Map visualizes your entire medication regimen as a network diagram — each drug is a node, each interaction is a colored line between them.
 Red means serious.
 Yellow means moderate.
 Green means safe.
 For the first time, you can see your complete medication picture at a glance.